 Many great women have fought for the freedoms we enjoy today.
-When you consider the victories we've won in the last century - the right to vote, own property, get an education, and work without our husband’s consent - you can appreciate how far we’ve come and the colossal impact the women’s movement has made in our lives.
+When you consider the victories we've won in the last century – the right to vote, own property, get an education, and work without our husband’s consent – you can appreciate how far we’ve come and the colossal progress we've made.

 It’s important to recognize that gender rights are a key factor in addressing global environmental issues.
 A recent UN study found that women are disproportionately affected by the effects of climate change.
 And because of the gender gap, we are often excluded from opportunities to impact key policy decisions.
 Women and children are 14 times more likely to die in climate disasters.

 We’ve known for some time that the clean water crisis disproportionately affects women.
 In 80% of households across developing nations that lack access to drinking water, the burden falls on women and children to travel long distances every day to collect water.
 And as climate change makes water sources more unreliable, the burden on women becomes even greater.
 As a result of this time sink, their opportunities for obtaining paid work and education become very restricted.